 Extending the Result to Arithmetic Circuit.
 The above method breaks down in the case of arithmetic circuits over large order fields.
-While we can decompose an arbitrary LBC into polynomial-size truth tables (by breaking it into interconnected functions operating on logarithmically many inputs), this is not true anymore for arithmetic circuit over fields of exponential size, where even a very simple function with a single input will have in general an exponentialsize truth table.
-We nevertheless obtain a comparable result for arithmetic circuit, building upon a relation with the notion of private simultaneous message (PSM) protocols [25], which establishes that PSM protocols with some additional decomposability property can be used to build two-party secure computation protocols in the correlated randomness model.
-This link was indirectly established in [7], where a connection was drawn both between PSM and PIR, and between MPC in the correlated randomness and PIR.
-Building upon a recent PSM protocol of [39] for multivariate polynomial evaluation, we get an arithmetic analogue of the protocol of [30], which relies on the representation of arithmetic functions as multivariate polynomials.
-From this protocol, we derive a new version of our core lemma, tailored to the arithmetic setting, which directly leads to a secure computation protocol with communication $O(s/\log\log s)$ for layered arithmetic circuits over arbitrary fields.
-We note that, while lookup-table-based secure computation protocols for boolean circuits have been investigated, the extension of this approach to the arithmetic setting was (to our knowledge) never observed before.
+While we can decompose an arbitrary LBC into polynomialsize truth tables (by breaking it into interconnected functions operating on logarithmically many inputs), this is not true anymore for arithmetic circuit over fields of exponential size, where even a function with a single input will have an exponential-size truth table.
+We nevertheless obtain a comparable result for arithmetic circuit, building upon a relation with the notion of private simultaneous message (PSM) protocols [FKN94], which establishes that PSM protocols with some additional decomposability property can be used to build two-party secure computation protocols in the correlated randomness model.
+This link was indirectly established in [BIKK14], where a connection was drawn both between PSM and PIR, and between MPC in the correlated randomness and PIR.
+Building upon a recent PSM protocol of [LVW17] for multivariate polynomial evaluation, we get an arithmetic analogue of the protocol of [IKM+13], which relies on the representation of arithmetic functions as multivariate polynomials.
+From this protocol, we derive a new version of our core lemma, tailored to the arithmetic setting, which directly leads to a secure computation protocol with communication $O(s/\log \log s)$ for layered arithmetic circuits over arbitrary fields.